AndreaGraziosi/nodejs_application/docs/README.md

-# Poses for Health
+# An application that allows users to review generated Gifs
 ***
-## A Web service for Yogis

 [For more information check out the Documentation!](https://andreagraziosi.github.io/nodejs_application/#/)

-### Use this application to improve your practice
+### This application allows users to search for a Gif

-> - Put together great sequences for your personal practice by accesiing lists of all possible yoga poses
-> - Add images of individual yoga poses as a visual aid to remembering the names
-> - Find the best pose based on an ailment, name or description, to address any pain you would like to address in your practice
+> - Write a review
+> - Edit a review
+> - Delete a review
+> - look at a review

 ***